BeepBoopYeetYourScoot/TextBlazeToEspanso/README.md

 ### Usage

-1. Configure paths in environment
+1. Configure paths in your environment
 2. Execute the package: `python -m textblaze_to_espanso --env-file=$ENV_FILE_PATH`
 3. Locate the matches inside the configured directory
 4. Try to use your snippets.
 They should work in all environments from the get-go.
-You may need to reload Espanso
+You might need to reload Espanso